 Getting a BLC card

-Drop by the Main Desk at Tisch Library and fill out an application.
+Drop by the information desk at Tisch Library and fill out an application.
 We can issue your BLC card right away.

 Visiting Harvard University libraries